 Professional Internship is an on-campus or off-campus educational experience for Digital Marketing students.
 It provides an opportunity for practical application of knowledge, skills and abilities acquired in Digital Marketing coursework.
 Student will be exposed to varied protocols, methodologies, and practices in a professional working environment.
 Students will build a professional portfolio and complete weekly logs from on-site work.
 Weekly logs summarize and synthesize on-site work, assigned reading, and Student Learning Outcomes.
-Proposals for internships require prior approval of the Department Chair and the Vice President for Academic Affairs.
-Additional costs may apply when studies involve travel and/or off-campus settings.
-Subject to Internship rules and regulations.
-Required for DGM major.
+Proposals for internships require prior approval of the DGM Program Coordinator and the Business & Communications Dean.
+Additional costs may apply when studies involve travel and/or offcampus settings.